jmaxsfu/pub607-23/DAW.md

 ## How to Record: A basic method

-There are many different ways to do this, but here's one to start with
+There are many different ways to do this, but here's one to start with.
+For your reference, we also wrote a more detailed how-to for [getting started with the Zoom recorder](ZoomRecording.md).
+The little user manual for the Zoom is also very good.

-1. Plug an SM58 mic into the Zoom recorder using an XLR cable.

-2. Plug headphones into the Zoom recorder so you can "monitor" what you're recording. **This is important** -- if you can hear what you're recording while you are recording it, it will save you hours of lost time.
+1. Plug headphones into the Zoom recorder so you can "monitor" what you're recording. **This is important** -- if you can hear what you're recording while you are recording it, it will save you hours of lost time.

-3. Find a **quiet** room.
+2. Find a **quiet** room.
 You need to listen to your recording environment with headphones on; that will make the ambient noise much more apparent.

+3. Plug an SM58 mic into the Zoom recorder using an XLR cable and select the external mic setting on the Zoom.

-4. Say "test, 1, 2, 3" over and over again while fiddling with the level controls on the Zoom to ensure that you are getting a strong signal that does not "clip" or overload, especially on the letter "P".
+4. Say "test, 1, 2, 3" over and over again while fiddling with the "rec level" controls on the Zoom to ensure that you are getting a strong signal that does not "clip" or overload, especially on the letter "P".
 Pay attention to how close you are to the microphone!

-5. Press record and say your piece.
-End the recording and save it with a name you'll remember in step 7 below.
+5. Start recording and say your piece.
+End the recording and save it with a filename you'll remember in step 7 below.
 Listen to the playback.
 Does it sound alright?
 If not, go back to Step 2.

 6. Plug the Zoom recorder into your laptop with a USB cable.
 Plug your headphones into your laptop too.